thh32/IVON/Example/README.md

 The CDS file was then used as the query input and annotated against each of the IVON databases using DIAMOND producing the `.daa` files in `DIAMOND_annotations/Raw_output/`.
 These were converted into standard tabulated output using the `diamond view` command to produce the `.m8` files in `DIAMOND_annotations/Viewed_output/`.

-The `Viewed_output` folder was then used as input by the `IVON_barcoder.py` script to assign the Ruminococcus flavefaciens 007c phage the IVON barcode of 2.0.0.0.0.0.0.0
+The `Viewed_output` folder was then used as input by the `IVON_barcoder.py` script to assign the Ruminococcus flavefaciens 007c phage the IVON barcode of 2.0.0.0.0.0.0.0.
+This barcode only had positive identification of a gene against the DNA-directed_DNA_polymerase_complex database, hence a  2 was placed as the first barcode value.
+The lack of integrase identification suggests this may not actually be a phage and be a false positive identification by PHASTER.